uplift-ltd/nexus/website/docs/packages/strings.md

 ### makeUrl

 makeUrl is used to easily replace Url Tokens and optionally, append querystring params.
-Any null/undefined tokens or params are filtered out and will not make it into the final url string
+Any null/undefined tokens or params are filtered out and will not make it into the final url string.

+makeUrl can also control trailing slashes in your URLS.

+- "ignore" will leave slash as-is
+- "ensure" will ensure urls always end with a slash
+- "remove" will ensure urls never end with a slash

 ```ts
 import { makeUrl } from "@uplift-ltd/strings";